 Customers who install eligible natural gas boilers and/or water heaters can also apply for additional rebates through our programs.
 There are also top up rebates for eligible non-profit and charitable organizations who are looking to install these gas heat pumps.

 1Renewable Natural Gas is produced in a different manner than conventional natural gas.
 It is derived from biogas, which is produced from decomposing organic waste from landfills, agricultural waste and wastewater from treatment facilities.
-The biogas is captured and cleaned to create carbon neutral Renewable Natural Gas (also called biomethane).
+The biogas is captured and cleaned to create Renewable Natural Gas (also called biomethane).

 2Coefficient of performance (COP) and gas usage efficiency (GUE) results of more than 1.0 were achieved in a Robur A gas absorption heat pump systems with dynamic controls, as recorded by Building Energy Solutions (BES) Ltd. in its Measurement & Verification report for the natural gas absorption heat pump pilot, phase 3 and 4, September 9, 2021.